nmboavida/Suinami-book/src/intro.md

 I extend my sincere thanks to [Porkbrain](https://github.com/bausano) and [Suficio](https://github.com/Suficio) for their collaboration and invaluable contributions in co-developing the advanced patterns in this guide.

 In addition, I extend my gratitude to [Damir](https://github.com/damirka), the creator of the [Move Book](https://move-book.com/) and [Sui by Example](https://examples.sui.io/), whom we had the pleasure to work with side by side co-developing the Hot Potato Request pattern (i.e rolling hot potato) during the development of the Kiosk standard.

+### Current Development Stage

+This book is in its initial phase.
+Content and examples are subject to significant refinement as we further develop the foundational concepts and incorporate insights from the developer community.
+Its focus is on providing a thorough and up-to-date guide on advanced Sui Move topics.